Grecia-09/Credit_Risk_Analysis/README.md

 - Use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 - Compare two machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier.

-After all, I evaluated the performance of these models and make a recommendation on whether they should be used to predict credit risk.
+After all, I evaluated the performance of these models and made a recommendation on whether they should be used to predict credit risk.

 ## Results